Personal Details

 Boston Brahmin

-Adams’ ancestry also ties her to Boston’s most esteemed Brahmin families, including the Adams, Boylston, Crowninshield, Coolidge, and Quincy families, with connections to the Endicott, Norcross, Otis, Peabody, and Sedgwick families.
-Adams’ family also includes connections to the Spencer Family in the United Kingdom.
-These families have not only shaped the history of the Commonwealth of Massachusetts but have also played a pivotal role in shaping the United States, contributing to the country’s social and political landscape.
+Adams’ ancestry also connects her to Boston’s historic Brahmin families, including the Adams, Boylston, Crowninshield, Coolidge, and Quincy families, with further ties to the Endicott, Norcross, Otis, Peabody, and Sedgwick families, as well as the Spencer family in the United Kingdom.
+These lineages have played a significant role in shaping both the Commonwealth of Massachusetts and the broader social and political landscape of the United States.

 Scottish Royalty and Heritage

-This legacy isn’t about thrones or titles.
-It’s about the strength to rise, the courage to lead, and the conviction to fight for what’s right.
-Maybe that’s why justice has always called to her.
-When asked about her career choice, she replied, “Maybe I’m not just chasing a dream — maybe I’m answering a legacy”.
+This legacy isn’t about thrones or titles—it’s about the strength to rise, the courage to lead, and the conviction to fight for what’s right.
+Perhaps that is why justice has always called to her.
+As she puts it, “Maybe I’m not just chasing a dream—maybe I’m answering a legacy.”

 Personal Life

-When she’s not studying or working toward her career in law, Adams prioritizes the experiences that restore her energy and broaden her perspective.
-She enjoys traveling and has explored parts of Germany and France, along with destinations across the United States, embracing opportunities to learn from different cultures and communities.
-One of her most humbling experiences was visiting Auschwitz Concentration Camp in Poland, a moment that deepened her understanding of history, resilience, and the importance of remembrance.
+When she’s not studying or pursuing her career in law, Adams prioritizes experiences that restore her energy and broaden her perspective.
+She enjoys traveling and has explored destinations across the United States and Europe.
+One of her most meaningful experiences was visiting Auschwitz Concentration Camp in Poland, which deepened her understanding of history, resilience, and the importance of remembrance.

 Awards & Honors